-ENG-1A - English Composition 4 units UC, CSU
+ENG-1A - English Composition UC, CSU (C-ID ENGL 100)

 Prerequisite: ENG-50 or 80 or qualifying placement level.

 Emphasizes and develops skills in critical reading and academic writing.
 Reading and writing assignments include exposition, argumentation, and academic research.
 Students will write a minimum of 10,000 words.
 Classroom instruction integrates Writing and Reading Center activities.
 Students may not receive credit for both ENG-1A and ENG-1AH.
 72 hours lecture and 18 hours laboratory.
 (TBA option)